Rachael Cairns: Career

 In 2008, Cairns was announced as one of the fourteen girls who participated in the fourth series of Britain's Next Top Model.
 During her run in the competition, she accumulated 3 first call-outs, tying with eventual winner Alex Evans, and one bottom two appearance.
-After landing in the bottom two with eventual second runner-up Stefanie Wilson, the judges decided to send her home.
+After landing in the bottom two with eventual last eliminated contestant Stefanie Wilson, the judges decided to send her home.

 Cairns was then signed to Models 1 in London after appearing on the show, being the first non-winning Britain's Next Top Model contestant to be signed by the prize agency.
 A year later, she had left Models 1 and joined Nevs, another agency based in London.
 She also appeared on ITV2's The Fashion Show along with Britain's Next Top Model, Cycle 3 winner, Lauren McAvoy, and walked for Graeme Black at London Fashion Week.
 In 2006, she appeared in the recurring role of Emily Fenton on the BBC soap opera Doctors.
 She then made an appearance in Series 4, Episode 17 of Waterloo Road as disruptive pupil, Tasha Lefton, which was aired on 29 April 2009 on BBC1.
-Since 2022, she has hosted the abortion-themed podcast Aborsh from her home in Toronto.
-The first series of the podcast won the Planned Parenthood Toronto's Choice Award.